logzio/documentation/docs/shipping/Code/dotnet.md

 ### Include context properties

-You can configure the target to include your custom values when forwarding logs to Logz.io.
+Configure the target to include your custom values when forwarding logs to Logz.io.
 For example:

 ```xml
 <nlog>